 - Sleeper couch in lounge ((for children only)

 - Wifi connection

 - Hair dryer

 - Complimentary tea / coffee provided

-- Fully equipped kitchen with fridge, freezer, microwave, oven, hob and
+- Fully equipped kitchen with fridge, freezer, microwave, oven, hob and washing machine.

 - Air conditioner